FPGAwars/apio/docs/installing-apio-cli.md

 ### Install using a file bundle <a id="mac-arm64-bundle"></a>

-To install Apio CORE on macOS Apple Silicon using a file bundle, follow these steps:
+To install Apio CLI on macOS Apple Silicon using a file bundle, follow these steps:

 1. From the [latest release](https://github.com/fpgawars/apio/releases) download the file bundle: